Free games, templates, formats, and inspiration for Scrum Teams

 - Liberating Structures — an Antidote to Zombie Scrum.
 In this paper, we describe what Zombie Scrum is about and offer tangible examples of how to recognize, treat, and prevent Zombie Scrum by using Liberating Structures.

 - The 8 Stances of a Scrum Master.
 In this paper, our personal experiences of being a Scrum Master are captured by describing the preferred and misunderstood stances.
+In addition to the English version, a Brazilian-Portuguese version was created by Fábio Fioratti Azevedo and Danilo Almeida.

 Free Posters & Illustrations